 The absence of any federal standards for tracking and managing wastes contaminated with per-and polyfluoroalkyl substances (PFAS) poses a major and growing threat to our health, water, and soil.
 A key cause for concern is that these so-called “forever chemicals” are toxic, do not break down in the environment, and bio-accumulate in the food chain— and in us.

-- Growing reports of illegal dumping of materials containing PFAS;
+- Dumping of materials containing PFAS;

-- PFAS leaching from landfills into groundwater, the primary source of drinking water for half the nation; and
+- PFAS leaching from landfills into groundwater, the primary source of drinking water for half the nation; and,

 - Sewage sludge applied on land and as fertilizer is often contaminated with PFAS.